-Advertising Rules of Thumb
+Advertising Rules Of Thumb

-• Try to budget between 8 and 12% of revenues on advertising and other marketing activities.
+There are several important rules of thumb in advertising.
+Try to budget between 8 and 12% of revenues on advertising and other marketing activities.
 (This obviously varies significantly by company and industry.
 An average company spends approximately 6% of sales on advertising alone.
 Advertising expenditures for computer and office equipment are as low as .09% versus 16.8% for toys, dolls, and games.
 [Source: Paul A. Scipione, “Too Much or Too Little?
 Public Perceptions of Advertising Expenditures” Journal of Advertising Research 24, 6 December 1984/January 1985: 23-26.]
 Industrial companies tend to spend less on advertising (1% to 5% typically) than consumer products companies.)

-• You should spend more on advertising and marketing if the following conditions exist:
+You should spend more on advertising and marketing if the following conditions exist:

 • You are building a new brand